 This recipe uses 4 grams of high-quality marijuana flower, similar to the 1/8 ounce amount called for on the original Master Wu recipe forum.
 You could also scale up the recipe; for example if you want to make tincture using an ounce of cannabis flower if you scale up the alcohol accordingly.
 Using weed flower means the final tincture will have a green “planty” taste that will overpower light beverage or food recipes.
 Mixing them in strong drinks such as 4-6 oz of a strong, hoppy beer is a great way to consume them.
 The cloudy effect of the tincture added to the beer is a cool start to your journey.

-Store tincture in a dark-colored glass bottles with an eye dropper for long-term storage.
+Store tincture in a dark-colored glass bottle for long-term storage.

 How to determine the potency of green dragon tincture